mayan-edms/Mayan-EDMS/docs/chapters/index_examples.rst

 links to the document of each respective type.

 #.
 Go to the :menuselection:`System --> Setup --> Indexes` menu.
 #.
-Create a new index using :menuselection:`Actions --> Create new`.
+Create a new index using :guilabel:`Actions` > :guilabel:`Create new`.
 #.
 Give it a label to describe it, and an internal name.
 The internal name is
    used when referencing this index in other parts of the system.
 #.
-Press the :menuselection:`Template` link of the newly created index.
+Press the :guilabel:`Template` link of the newly created index.
 #.
-Select :menuselection:`New child node` to create a new level in which the
+Select :guilabel:`New child node` to create a new level in which the
    following template code will be entered.
    ::

        {{ document.document_type }}

 #.
 Save the template.
 #.
-Go to :menuselection:`Document types` and associate this index with
+Click on :guilabel:`Document types` and associate this index with
    existing document types in the system.
 #.
 Finally go to :menuselection:`Tools --> Rebuild indexes` to execute the
    index template.
 The rebuild process is only necessary when changes are